 How much does a permit cost?

-You might not need to bother about moving permit unless you are doing the move by yourself.
-If you hire a professional moving company, they will get the permit and if you will be moving across states, they have to pay for permit in each of these states.
-The amount charged for permit varies from state to state.
+You might not need to bother about moving permits unless you are doing the move by yourself.
+If you hire a professional moving company, they will get the permit and if you will be moving across states, they have to pay for permits in each of these states.
+The amount charged for permits varies from state to state.
 Hence, if you hire the services of a professional moving company, they would have done their cost survey based on the number of states they will pass through so that they can know the total cost for permit and this will form the total amount they will charge you for the move.

 What are the factors that influence the cost of moving a mobile home?